DGG3D/cli-batching-simple/README.md

 * create optimized versions of the input models
 * render images of input and output (for comparison)
 * write JSON stats files of input and output (for comparison)
+* can be used to prepare data for the qa-tool (qa-mode)

 ## Command line use
 In case you are not familiar with using a command line, or with the RapidCompact CLI, here are some useful tips: